TrossenRobotics/interbotix_xslocobots_docs/_sources/ros2_packages/locobot_control.rst

 As shown in the image above, the *interbotix_xslocobot_control* package builds on top of the *interbotix_xslocobot_descriptions* and *interbotix_xs_sdk* packages among many others.
-To get familiar with the nodes not described below, just hop over to the ROS packages in this repo that launches them.
+To get familiar with the nodes not described below, just hop over to the package documentation that launches them.

 -   **rplidar_composition**: responsible for starting the `RPlidar A2M8`_ sensor and publishing